tgruetzm/Owl-Sense/README.md

         *Sunrise/Sunset based schedules support a configurable start before/end after setting.
 For example, you can configure a "Sunrise to Sunset" schedule to start 30 minutes before sunrise and end 60 minutes after sunset.
         7. Duty Cycle
         *Supports a configurable On Period and Off Period in minutes.
       - Start Date - configurable date/time to delay before starting the schedule.
 Green Standby LED will blink until the date/time passes.
       - File Splitting - 1, 2, 4, 6, 12 or 24 hour file splitting.
 Files will automatically split at 4GB if exceeded.
     * **Microphone Configuration**
       * Sample Rate - determines the maximum frequency of the audio, how much data is used as well as how long the recorder will run.
 Continuous runtimes in hours can be calculated as battery capacity in mAh/current.
 The rated capacities are always best case at room temperature with a new cell.
 If you want accurate runtimes, you may need to derate the capacity to account for cell age and temperature.
-This could be anywhere from 0-20%.
-Data usage and runtimes below assume continuous recordings with a 3500mAh battery.
-This is absolute best case, which will rarely be seen.
-Standy/Off power consumption is negligible(0.4mA).
+This could be anywhere from 0-25%.
+Data usage and runtimes below assume continuous recordings with a 3500mAh battery at room temerature.
+This is best case, which will often not be seen.
+Standy/Off power consumption is negligible(0.3mA).
           |Sample Rate| Current| Data Usage per Day| Runtime|
           |----|-----|------|------|
           |8k| 3.25mA| 1.3GB| 1077h|